Which is the best African safari destination?

 Choose a small group tour for your safari and you are guaranteed an incredible wildlife-watching experience.

-Is a safari holiday suitable for solo travellers?
+Is a safari tour suitable for solo travellers?

 What is a typical day on a safari holiday?